Royal Mint: 1279 to 1672

 In 1279, the country's numerous mints were unified under a single system whereby control was centralised to the mint within the Tower of London.
 Mints outside London were reduced, with only a few local and episcopal mints continuing to operate.
 Pipe rolls containing the financial records of the London mint show an expenditure of £729 17s 8 1/2d and records of timber bought for workshops.

 Individual roles at the mint were well established by 1464.
 The master worker was charged with hiring engravers and managing moneyers, while the Warden was responsible for witnessing the delivery of dies.
 A specialist mint board was set up in 1472 to enact a 23 February indenture that vested the mint's responsibilities into three main roles: a warden, a master and comptroller.

 In the early 16th century, mainland Europe was in the middle of an economic expansion, but England was suffering from financial difficulties brought on by excessive government spending.
 By the 1540s, wars with France and Scotland led Henry VIII to enact The Great Debasement, which saw the amount of precious metal in coins significantly reduced.
 In order to strengthen control of the country's currency, monasteries were dissolved, which effectively ended major coin production outside London.

 In 1603, the Union of Crowns of England and Scotland under King James I led to a partial union of the two kingdoms' currencies, the pound Scots and the pound sterling.
 Because Scotland had heavily debased its silver coins, a Scots mark was worth just 13 1/2 pence while an English mark was worth 6 shillings 8 pence (80 pence).
 To bridge the difference between the values, unofficial supplementary token coins, often made from lead, were made by unauthorised minters across the country.
 By 1612, there were 3,000 such unlicensed mints producing these tokens, none of them paying anything to the government.
-The Royal Mint, not wanting to divert manpower from minting more profitable gold and silver coins, hired outside agent Lord Harington who, under license, started issuing copper farthings in 1613.
+The Royal Mint, not wanting to divert manpower from minting more profitable gold and silver coins, hired outside agent Lord Harington who, under licence, started issuing copper farthings in 1613.
 Private licenses to mint these coins were revoked in 1644, which led traders to resume minting their own supplementary tokens.
 In 1672, the Royal Mint finally took over the production of copper coinage.